-Click Update to start the update on the server side.
-When it is complete you will see a Module update result section indicating how many new modules were added and how many existing modules were updated.
-Click Open Modules to return to the updated list.
+Click Check New Modules to start the download from the specified locations.
+When it's complete you'll see a New Modules window indicating how many new modules were downloaded and how many existing modules were updated.
+Click OK to return to the updated list.